 Mathematics in the early grades often consists of counting, adding, subtracting, and more counting, adding, and subtracting.
 Occasionally shapes, time, and measurement are touched, but the majority of time is spent counting, adding, and subtracting.

 It’s not that kids don’t need to know how to count, add, and subtract, but there’s more to math than that.

 Now we can just toss a ruler and shapes at the kids and let them play for a short time.
 Let’s face it.
-Our little ones will quickly get bored and wonder off.
+Our little ones will quickly get bored and wander off.

 Project M2: Mentoring Young Mathematicians is an exploratory math program that teaching basic math skills while introducing children to advanced concepts in geometry and measuring.

-Children are challenged to think, to explore, and to play by helping the Frogonauts or frog astronauts.
+Children are challenged to think, explore, and play by helping the Frogonauts or frog astronauts.